TheSmartOne101/game_of_life/README.md

 # Running the Game of Life in Rust

-This is a simple guide on how to run the Game of Life in Rust.
-The Game of Life is a cellular automaton proposed by John Horton Conway.
-It's a simple yet fascinating simulation where cells can be alive or dead, and their state changes based on certain rules.
+This is a simple guide on how to run the Game of Life in Rust. <br>The Game of Life is a cellular automaton proposed by John Horton Conway. <br>It's a simple yet fascinating simulation where cells can be alive or dead, and their state changes based on certain rules.

 ## Installation

-To run the Game of Life in Rust, you need to have Rust installed on your system.
-If you haven't installed Rust yet, you can do so by visiting the official Rust installation page.
+To run the Game of Life in Rust, you need to have Rust installed on your system. <br>If you haven't installed Rust yet, you can do so by visiting the official [Rust installation page](https://www.rust-lang.org/tools/install).

 ## Running the Game